Hinduism Facts

 Existence Since: Hinduism is the world’s oldest religion.
 The history of Hinduism can be traced back to 5000-10,000 B.C.

-Facts about size and Rank: It is the third-largest religion in the world with approximately 1.2 billion followers.
-It is about 15% of the world population.
-In India, there are about 1.03 billion Hindus in 2020.
+Facts about size and Rank: It is the third-largest religion in the world, with approximately 1.2 billion followers.
+It is about 15% of the world’s population.
+In India, there were about 1.03 billion Hindus in 2020.
 The Hindu growth rate is 1.55% annually in India.

-Location: Most Hindus live in India, Nepal, and Sri Lanka with a considerable presence in all other parts of the world.
+Location: Most Hindus live in India, Nepal, and Sri Lanka, and they have a considerable presence in all other parts of the world.
 About 85% of Hindus live in India.
 Therefore, India is also called “Hindustan.”

 Known as: People who follow Hinduism are called “Hindus.”
 Hinduism is also known as “Hindu Dharma” (हिंदू धर्म), ” Hindu Religion, “Sanatan Dharma (Eternal Religion),” “Vedic Religion,” or Vedic Dharma.

 Origin: Hinduism originated in the Indian subcontinent.
-Hinduism is largely based on the teachings from Vedas.
+Hinduism is primarily based on the teachings of the Vedas.

 Most Hindus worship God in the form of an idol.
-Hindus rever rivers, mountains, trees, animals, and natural things that are useful for human beings.
+Hindus revere rivers, mountains, trees, animals, and natural things useful to human beings.

-Place of Worship: The place of worship of Hindus is called a temple.
+Place of Worship: The place of worship for Hindus is called a temple.

-Yugas: According to Hinduism, as there are four seasons in a year, there are four Yugas namely Satya-Yuga, Treta-Yuga, Dvapara-Yuga, Kali-Yuga.
-At the end of a full cycle of four Yugas, life on the earth comes to an end (though not completely) and a new era starts.
+Yugas: According to Hinduism, as there are four seasons in a year, there are four Yugas, namely Satya-Yuga, Treta-Yuga, Dvapara-Yuga, and Kali-Yuga.
+At the end of a complete cycle of four Yugas, life on Earth ends (though not entirely), and a new era starts.
 Humanity enters into a new era.
 The present era is Kali-Yuga, i.e., Dark Age.

-Facts about sects in Hinduism: Hinduism consists of different sects like Shaivism, Vaishnavism, and Shaktism.
-The common people follow all the three sects collectively worshiping Lord Shiva, Lord Vishnu, and Devi.
+Facts about sects in Hinduism: Hinduism consists of sects like Shaivism, Vaishnavism, and Shaktism.
+The ordinary people follow all three sects, collectively worshiping Lord Shiva, Vishnu, and Devi.

 Goal: Salvation is the ultimate goal of a Hindu’s life.